danielcristho/k3d-flask-postgres/README.md

-# Create and manage local cluster using KIND and K3D
+# Create and manage local cluster using KIND (Kubernetes IN Docker) and K3D (K3s IN Docker)

 ## Deploy Flask App using K3D